 Identifying core components of customer data management

-Effective data management comes down to five essential components that work together: how you collect information, organize it, keep it accurate, control who sees what, and maintain it over time.
-Get these right, and your customer data becomes a competitive advantage rather than an administrative burden.
-Understanding each component helps you build a comprehensive data strategy that supports long-term growth.
+Effective data management relies on five essential components: collection, organization, quality, access, and maintenance.
+By getting these right, your customer data becomes a competitive advantage rather than an administrative burden, providing a strategy that supports long-term growth.

-The five essential components work together to create a robust data ecosystem:
+These five components work together to create a robust data ecosystem:

 Leveraging AI to transform CRM data processes